mehunk/axa-assignment-landing-page/README.md

 ## Summary

-There are four projects to accomplish the AXA assignment.
+There are four projects to implement the AXA assignment.

 1. [**backend-api**](https://github.com/mehunk/axa-assignment-api): One of backend services to access database and provide api to the backend for frontend.
 2. [**backend-for-frontend**](https://github.com/mehunk/axa-assignment-bff): Another backend service to provide api to the frontend.